 While BIC does not specialize in addressing labor safeguards concerns, we work closely with several organizations who do.
 For further information on labor safeguards, please contact our partners at the International Trade Union Confederation.

-During the World Bank’s Safeguards review, the Bank is considering expanding on its eight existing policies to include emerging issue areas.
-The World Bank has recognized that labor and occupational health and safety is an important issue, but there are currently no explicit protections for workers in the Bank’s Safeguard policies.
+During the World Bank’s Safeguards review, the Bank considered expanding on its eight existing policies to include emerging issue areas.
+The World Bank recognized that labor and occupational health and safety is an important issue, but there are currently no explicit protections for workers in the Bank’s Safeguard policies.
 While the International Finance Corporation (IFC) has incorporated the International Labor Organization’s (ILO) core labor standards (CLS) in its performance standards, the World Bank has not updated its policies to rise the same level of protection.